alexsalisbury/todoist-api/source/includes/sync/v7/_tutorial.md

 updated.

 ## Complete a task and delete another task

+Let's complete the task we updated in the previous step, and delete the task we created earlier.

 > The example of how we complete a task an delete another task: